KXUA: History

 In the spring of 1999, the University of Arkansas Media Board accepted the student radio station as a campus organization, among the ranks of the Arkansas Traveler (the student newspaper), the Razorback Yearbook, the AuxArc Review (a literary magazine), and UATV.
 KXUA signed on with its first broadcast on April 1, 2000.
 In the spirit of April Fools' Day, the first listeners were led to believe that the station wasn't allowed to play music, a stunt upheld by the DJs playing nothing but political speeches.
 Soon enough the prank was dismissed, and listeners got their first taste of real programming.

+The original transmitter was located on top of Humphreys Hall in the elevator shaft.
+It was a repurposed intercom system with a very large antenna.
+The studio was connected to the transmitter via an open phone line, and periodically had to be reset by "calling the transmitter" and typing in a code.
+The transmitter was installed directly under a faucet that would very occasionally drip.
+This eventually took the station off air for a few months in 2008.

 For the ten year anniversary, the station promoted a switch in formatting to education programming, and broadcast lectures, quantum physics texts, and audio versions of esoteric Wikipedia articles.
 Listeners called in and complained all day long filling up the answer machine, and then calling other offices on campus.
 The joke was revealed at the end of the day during a special retrospective show in the evening, during which many former DJs called in and talked about their experiences with the station.

 While the station was originally located at the Student Union Building, in 2020, it moved to Kimpel Hall, in the newly renovated Candace Dixon-Horne Radio Broadcast Center, which includes an office for the DJs and staff, a live studio, and a production studio.

 For the twenty-first anniversary, in 2021, the station began a new tradition of producing a zine every year, for the anniversary of the founding of the station.
 These can be viewed on the station's website.
 They also produce and distribute physical copies of a zine at the time of its publishing.